Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Introduction

 Multi-Agent Reinforcement Learning, or MARL for short, considers a reinforcement learning problem where multiple agents interact with each other and with the environment to finish a common task or achieve a common objective.
 The key difference between MARL and single-agent RL is that each agent in MARL only observes a subset of the state and receives an individual reward and does not have global information.
 Examples include multi-access networks where each user senses the collision locally, but needs to coordinate with each other to maximize the network throughput, or power control in wireless networks where each wireless node can only measure its local interference but they need to collectively decide the transmit power levels to maximize a network-wide utility, or task offloading in edge computing where each user observes its local quality of service (QoS) but they coordinate tasks offloaded to edge servers to maintain a high QoS for the network, or a team of robots where each robot can only sense its own surrounding environment, but the robot team needs to cooperate and coordinate for accomplishing a rescue task.

 MARL raises two fundamental aspects that are different from single-agent RL.
 The first aspect is the policy space (the set of policies that are feasible) is restricted to local policies since each agent has to decide an action based on information available to the agent.
-A recent landmark result \cite{AgaKakLee_20} has shown that policy-gradient methods can learn a globally optimal policy in single-agent RL.
-However, it is not clear whether the same can be said when the policy space is restricted to local policies.
 The second aspect of MARL is that while distributed learning, e.g. distributed policy gradient, is desired, it is impossible in general MARL because an agent does not know the global state and rewards.
 One popular approach to address the second issue is the centralized learning and distributed execution paradigm \cite{FoeFarAfo_18}, where data samples are collected by a central entity and the central entity uses data from all agents to learn a local policy.
 Therefore, the learning occurs at the central entity, but the learned policy is a local policy.

-In summary, for general MARL, the question remains open that whether it is possible to learn the optimal policy, among all local policies, in a distributed fashion.
-While we conjecture the answer is negative, this paper provides a positive answer to a special class of MARL, which we call REward-Coupled Multi-Agent Reinforcement Learning (REC-MARL).
+In this paper, we consider a special class of MARL, which we call REward-Coupled Multi-Agent Reinforcement Learning (REC-MARL).
 In REC-MARL, the problem is coupled through the reward functions.
 More specifically, the reward function of agent $n$ depends on agent $n$'s state and action and its neighbors' states and actions.
 However, the next state of agent $n$ only depends on agent $n'$s current state and action, and is independent of other agents' states and actions.
 In contrast, in general MARL, the transition kernels of the agents are coupled, so the next state of an agent depends on other agents' states and actions.